A simple baked ricotta cheese with roasted red pepper sauce. Perfect for entertaining!

 - salt and pepper to taste

-- Roast the bell pepper at 400 degrees F for 30-40 minutes until skin is wrinkled and charred.
+- Heat oven to 400 degrees Fahrenheit.
+Place the red bell pepper onto a sheet pan and bake 25-35 minutes until skin is wrinkled and charred.

-- In a medium skillet, heat olive oil over medium heat.
+- In a small, oven-safe skillet (we use a 6-inch cast iron skillet) heat olive oil over medium heat.

-- Spoon ricotta cheese into a small baking dish (I used a 4″ cast iron skillet).
+- Spoon ricotta cheese into your oven-safe skillet (we use the same skillet we sautéed the shallot and garlic in; you can also use a separate baking dish).
 You don't need to smooth it out unless you really want to - I like leaving it a bit uneven so that the finished dish looks more interesting!

 - Top baked ricotta with fresh chopped parsley for garnish.
 Serve immediately with crostini.